What This Guide Covers

 Central areas like Circular Quay, The Rocks, Darling Harbour, Barangaroo, and the Royal Botanic Garden are all easy to explore on foot.
 Wide pavements, clear signage, and plenty of places to stop and rest make walking feel relaxed rather than rushed.
 Even first-time visitors usually find it intuitive to get their bearings after a short time.

 One of Sydney’s biggest advantages is how closely urban life and nature sit side by side.
 Short walks can take you from busy ferry wharves to quiet parkland, waterfront promenades, or coastal paths with sweeping harbour views.
 Walking between neighbourhoods often reveals more character than using transport for short hops.
+The city's official tourism website also highlights several of the best scenic routes, including harbour paths and coastal trails, on its guide to walking routes in Sydney.

 For longer distances, combining walking with ferries or trains works particularly well.
 It is common to walk one direction along the harbour or coastline, then return by ferry or public transport, turning everyday movement into part of the experience rather than a chore.